enoklearn/engineering/exercises/clean-code/clean-katas.md

 - What design patterns did you use the most?
 - Was it difficult to apply a design pattern to a kata?
-- How do you see yourself using desing patterns in the real world?
+- How do you see yourself using design patterns in the real world?

 ## Reflection